plblum/jivs/README.md

   dataType?: string;
 	... other properties omitted ...
 }

-// using that Config
-{
+let firstNameConfig = <ValueHostConfig>{
   type: 'Input',
   name: 'FirstName',
   dataType: 'String',
-  label: 'First name',
   validatorConfigs: [ InputValidatorConfigs ]
-},
+  ... other properties omitted ...
+};

 ```
-You must assign dataType to the name of a data type when the data is not a string, boolean, number or Date, and should assign it for those types when you need to be more precise, such as an "EmailAddress" instead of just "String".
+You *must* assign dataType to the name of a data type when the data is not a string, boolean, number or Date, and *should* assign it for those types when you need to be more precise, such as an "EmailAddress" instead of just "String".

 We use the term "Lookup Key" when specifying the name of a data type.
 Please [see this page](http://jivs.peterblum.com/typedoc/enums/DataTypes_Types_LookupKey.LookupKey.html) for a detailed look at all supplied with Jivs and how they are used.